jordanmceachern/atlanticMartialArts/README.md

 - Install node_modules by running "npm install".
 - Run in development with "npm start".
-- Build the application and push changes to the gh-pages branch with "npm run deploy".
+- Build the application and push changes to the gh-pages branch with "npm run dev".
 Push changes to master seperately.

 Notes: